-If trace amount of toxic chemicals are employed as an adjunct to microbiological processes, type A cabinets should be exhaust ducted.
+Type A cabinets exhaust air directly back to the laboratory, and they may contain positive pressure contaminated plenums.
+When toxic chemicals must be employed as an adjunct to microbiological processes, these cabinets should not be used.
 Exhaust HEPA filtration only removes airborne aerosols including biohazards, and not chemical fumes.
-If larger amount of vaporizing toxic chemicals are used, type B cabinets should be used instead of type A.

-Per the newly released NSF/ANSI 49:2010, now both the Class II Type A1 and Type A2 must have the positively-pressurized contaminated plenum to be surrounded by negative pressure.
+The Class II Type A1 has the positively-pressurized contaminated plenum bordering the ambient environment, and therefore is less safe than the Class II Type A2 that has a negative pressure surrounding the positively pressurized contaminated plenum.
 In case there is a leakage on the positive plenum, the leaking aerosol will be pulled by the negative pressure back to the positive plenum, and it will not leak out.
+Because of the safety issue, the Type A1 design is now considered obsolete.
 In the A2 cabinet, about 70% of air from the positive plenum is recirculated as downflow, and the remaining 30% is discharged to the lab through the exhaust filter.